Technologicat/unpythonic/macro_extras/README.md

  - Expression-assignment to an unpythonic environment, ``f << (lambda ...: ...)``

  - Let bindings, ``let[(f, (lambda ...: ...)) in ...]``, using any let syntax supported by unpythonic (here using the haskelly let-in just as an example).
- - Env-assignments are now processed lexically, just like regular assignments.
-Added support for let-bindings.
+ - Env-assignments are processed lexically, just like regular assignments.

 Support for other forms of assignment may or may not be added in a future version.